-The Sacred City of Varanasi, India
+Visiting The Sacred Hindu City of Varanasi in India

 About Varanasi (also known as Banares, Banaras and Kashi)